info201b-2022-spring/final-projects-jinnisi/README.md

 https://www.kaggle.com/datasets/leonardopena/top50spotify2019

-## Where did you download the data?
+## We downladed these data files from Kaggle through a WEB URL.

 ## How was the data collected or generated?
 Make sure to explain *who* collected the data and who or what the data is about?

-## How many observations are in your data?
+## There are 14 observations for this data set.

 ## How many features are in the data?